Very similar main characters, facing similar complex and personal problems, in a similar isolated setting, similar messages... I could go on. Enjoy!

 Both feature a protagonist who is struggling with depression because of the death of his loved ones and both main characters have a complicated relationship with their passions (Shigatsu has music, 3-gatsu has shogi), but these passions are not the main focus of the shows.
 Also, both protagonists meet people who change their lives for the better.
 They have similar color pallets and realistic characters.

 March Comes in Like a Lion has more unique visuals and better direction than Your Lie in April due to the very different animation studios and directors.
-Also YLIA has way more romance (3-gatsu being more of a slice-of-life
+Also YLIA has way more romance (3-gatsu being more of a slice-of-life series), but

 Both of these series feel similar in their directing and animation styles.